 The Australian dollar is divided into 100 cents.
 One and two cent coins are no longer in circulation, but many items in shops and supermarkets are priced in odd amounts, such as $1.97 or $9.99.
 The law provides that the TOTAL bill is rounded up or down to the nearest 5 cents.
 So $19.97 becomes $19.95, $19.98 becomes $20.00.
 Coin denominations are 5c, 10c, 20c, 50c $1 and $2.
 Notes are $5, $10, $20, $50 and $100, are colour coded and made from a plastic compound that will survive a wash or a swim.

 Australians drive on the left, which can be disconcerting for visitors used to driving on the right side of the road.
 Roads are generally good and major routes well signposted.
 Speed limits and distances are expressed in kilometres and vary substantially from 50 kph in residential and heavy traffic areas to 110 kph on freeways.
 Drink driving is a serious offence and heavily policed.
-The legal limit of .05% is quite low - roughly equivalent to two small glasses of wine in the first hour and one an hour thereafter for men, less for women.
+The legal limit is 0.05%.

 Australian health care professionals are highly trained and medical services are among the best in the world.
 Visitors from the UK, New Zealand and Finland are entitled to free or heavily subsidised medical and hospital care under reciprocal national health care agreements with the taxpayer funded Medicare organisation.
 All other visitors should take out travel insurance when visiting Australia.
 Several Australian-based travel insurers have special cover for visitors which are very much less expensive than travel cover sold in the US, for instance.
-Major hotels have doctors on-call.
+Some hotels may offer a doctor on-call service.

 The Gold Coast is home to a dazzling array of places to eat.
 From relaxed beach cafes to elegant restaurants, there's something to tease every taste and every budget.
 You can pick up a restaurant guide from your accommodation or local information centres on arrival, or ask the locals where they like to eat!